Milwaukee Bucks: Damien Inglis, F, France - C+ Grade

 I am not as high on Harris as others.
 Yes, he can shoot the rock but what else can he do?
 Cleveland does need an outside shooter, I just don't think Harris will ever sniff a NBA rotation... not even in Cleveland.

 New York Knicks: Cleanthony Early, F, Wichita State - A Grade

-Early is outstanding value here for New York, especailly since until Wednesday's trade with Dallas, the Knicks didn't have a pick in the 2014 NBA Draft.
-He should be able to play right away and possibly eat up some minutes that the Knicks will need to fill since Carmelo Anthony is probably bolting the Big Apple.
+Outstanding value here for New York who up until Wednesday's trade with Dallas, didn't have a pick in this draft.
+He should be able to play right away and possibly eat up some minutes that the Knicks will need to fill since 'Melo is probably bolting the Big Apple.

 Memphis Grizzlies: Jarnell Stokes, F, Tennessee - A- Grade

-Stokes had first-round potential and is a solid value in the early second round.
-Utah needs depth up front, so he could crack their rotation due to his physicality.
+Stokes had first round potential so he is a solid value in the early second round.
+Utah needs depth up-front so he could crack their rotation due to his physicality.

 Milwaukee Bucks: Johnny O'Bryant, F, LSU - B- Grade

-This is a bit high for the former McDonald's All-American, but O'Bryant fits in a need for the Bucks since they could use some physicality in their front court.
+This is a bit high for the former McDonald's All-American but he fits in a need in Milwaukee since they could use some physicality in their front court.